If you don’t think you should pay your overdue fine and would like to challenge it, you can apply for an annulment to have it overturned in court.

 You will need the following information and supporting documents to complete the online application:

-You cannot start the application form and save the information to finish it later.
+You can't start the application form and save the information to finish it later.
 You need to fill out all the information in one go to submit the form.

 We’ll need to see documents that: